-Elements: Accuracy • Use in future teaching

-LEVEL OF PERFORMANCE RFORMANCE EUEMENT Unsatisfactory Needs Improvement Proficient Mastered Accuracy Teacher does not know if Teacher has generally Teacher makes an Teacher makes a thoughtful a lesson was effective or accurate impression of a accurate assessment of and accurate assessment of a - achieved its goals, or lesson's effectiveness and a lesson's effectiveness lesson's effectiveness and profoundly misjudges the the extent to which and the extent to which the extent to which it success of a lesson. instructional goals were met. it achieved its goals achieved its goals, citing and can cite general many specific examples from references to support the lesson and weighing the the judgement. relative strength of each.
-Use in Teacher has no Teacher makes general Teacher makes a few Drawing on extensive Future Feaching suggestions for how a suggestions about how a specific suggestions of repertoire of skills, the lesson may be improved lesson may be improved. what he may try teacher offers specific another time. another time. alternative actions, complete with probable successes of different approaches.
+Elen Elements: Accuracy • Use in future teaching teaching TEVEL OF PERFORMANCE RFORMANCE Theoticfortory Needs Improvement Proficient Mastered A South Market Control of the Contro Teacher does not know if Teacher has generally Teacher makes an Teacher makes a thoughtful Accuracy o leaden was affective or accurate impression of a accurate assessment of and accurate assessment of a a lesson was circuive or lesson's effectiveness and a lesson's effectiveness lesson's effectiveness and acmoved in Sours, or the extent to which and the extent to which the extent to which it proroundly this dugges are instructional goals were met. it achieved its goals achieved its goals, citing and can cite general many specific examples from references to support the lesson and weighing the the judgement. relative strength of each.
+Ticoin Teacher has no Teacher makes general Teacher makes a few Drawing on extensive Coc III congressions for how a suggestions about how a specific suggestions of repertoire of skills, the ruture reacumg lesson may be improved lesson may be improved. what he may try teacher offers specific another time.

 Source: Enhancing Professional Practice: A Framework for Teaching by Charlotte Danielson, 1996.

-Modified by Olivet Schools Facilitator: Nancy Anne Colflesh, Ph.D.
+Facilitator: Nancy Anne Colflesh, Ph.D.
+Modified by Olivet Schools alternative actions, complete another time.